wikitree/wikitree-api/README.md

 ## Complete/Cookbook Examples

-- Web page with user authentication and then manipulation of profiles on their watchlist (JS)

-	- use this auth example code/sequence in the others below as optional sign-in

 - "Get Family" JavaScript/etc load family circle (ancestors, descendants) via manual walk of ids
 - 	and then via getAncestors/getRelatives/

 - "Find oldest grand+ parent"

 - "Family Story" - JavaScript/etc family story - bio snippets for nuclear family

 - Chrome plugin to do something with WikiTree person profile pages.
 (JS only)